Bankruptcy Filing Options

 Different Types of Bankruptcy

 There are actually six (6) different types of bankruptcy, each named for the “Chapter” of the Bankruptcy Code that provides for the particular type of filing.
-By far, the 2 most common Chapters are Chapter 7 and Chapter 13.
+By far, the 2 most common Chapters are Chapter 7 and 13.
+Below you will find a brief and concise explanation of each of type of filing Chapter.
+In addition, you will find a link to a page that contains a detailed discussion of everything you would ever want to know about each Chapter.

 Chapter 7

-Chapter 7 is a liquidation bankruptcy in which you eliminate your personal liability for all of your debts that can be eliminated under bankruptcy law.
+Chapter 7 is a liquidation proceeding in which you eliminate your personal liability for all of your debts that can be eliminated under bankruptcy law.
+It is referred to as a liquidation case because you liquidate your assets and eliminate your debts.
+However, in most cases, all of your assets will be protected by your exemptions. so none of them will be liquidated.
+Instead, you will just eliminate your debts.
 Individuals and businesses can file under this Chapter.
-When filing Chapter 7, you get to you keep all of your property that is covered by your bankruptcy exemptions.
-If you have assets that are not covered by your exemptions, you will be required to surrender the property to the bankruptcy trustee so that the property can be liquidated to pay your debts or you can repurchase the assets from the trustee.
-With proper guidance from an experienced bankruptcy lawyer and careful planning for bankruptcy, you can keep your home, your car, your business, and other assets, while eliminating your personal liability for most or all of your debts.
+If you have assets that are not covered by your exemptions, you will be required to surrender the property to the trustee so that the property can be liquidated to pay your debts or you can repurchase the assets from the trustee.
+With proper guidance from an experienced lawyer and careful planning for bankruptcy, you can keep your home, your car, your business, and other assets, while eliminating your personal liability for most or all of your debts.

 Chapter 13

-Chapter 13 is a reorganization bankruptcy for individuals that is used mainly to stop foreclosure of your home and repay your missed payments over a 3-5 year period.
+Chapter 13 is a reorganization proceeding for individuals that is used mainly to stop foreclosure of your home and repay your missed payments over a 3-5 year period.
 Once you complete your Chapter 13 case, you can then eliminate your personal liability for most or all of your debts just as you could in a Chapter 7 case.
 Depending upon the value of your home, you may also be able to wipe out a 2nd mortgage through the lien stripping process.
-With proper guidance from an experienced bankruptcy attorney and careful planning for bankruptcy, you can keep your home, your car, your business, and other assets, while eliminating your personal liability for most or all of your debts.
+With proper guidance from an experienced attorney and careful planning, you can keep your home, your car, your business, and other assets, while eliminating your personal liability for most or all of your debts.

 Chapter 7 vs. Chapter 13

-In most cases, after reviewing your situation in great detail your attorney will advise you to file bankruptcy under Chapter 7 or Chapter 13.
-These are, by far, the most common type of bankruptcies that are filed each year, accounting for over 99% of all bankruptcy filings.
-In determining which Chapter is better for your situation, Chapter 7 versus Chapter 13, you must sit down with an experienced bankruptcy lawyer and define your needs and your goals.
+In most cases, after reviewing your situation in great detail your lawyer will advise you to file bankruptcy under either Chapter 7 or 13.
+These are, by far, the most common type of bankruptcies that are filed each year, accounting for over 99% of all filings in the United States.
+In determining which is better for your situation, Chapter 7 versus Chapter 13, you must sit down with an experienced bankruptcy attorney and define your needs and your goals.
 Once your attorney has a good understanding of what your needs and goals are, your attorney can advise you on which Chapter is right for you.

 Chapter 11